AronCao49/MoPA/README.md

 ## :eyes: Updates
-* [2024.08] Our new MM-TTA paper for 3D segmentation is accepted by ECCV 2024!
+* [2024.08] Our new MM-TTA paper for 3D segmentation has been accepted by ECCV 2024!
 Code will also be released soon.
 Check our [project site](https://sites.google.com/view/eccv24-latte) for more details!
 * [2024.08] Release training/testing details and all checkpoints.
-We may further release ROs we extracted if permitted.
+We may further release the ROs we extracted if permitted.
 * [2024.05] Release installation, prerequisite details, and data preparation procedures.
 * [2024.03] We are now refactoring our code and evaluating its feasibility.
 Code will be available shortly.
 * [2024.01] Our paper is accepted by ICRA 2024!
 Check our paper on arxiv [here](https://arxiv.org/abs/2309.11839).